mattdw/hautobot/README.markdown

 mitigated by use of the 'at' function to traverse only sub-trees.)

 Selectors are currently pretty basic; a selector is just a list of lists of predicates.
 All predicates in a step (inner list) must match, and multiple steps represent nesting/descendants.
 For example:

     [[hasTag "section", hasId "main"], [hasTag "article", hasClass "story]]

-Would match all `<article class="story">` inside `<section id="main">`.
+…would match all `<article class="story">` inside `<section id="main">`.
 In future this library will support a string-based CSS-like selector syntax, so you could do `"section#main article.story"` for the above.
 Obviously this would be a marked improvement.

 Transforms are (list-monadic) functions of `Node -> [Node]`, and can be composed with `>=>` and `<=<`.